 When Might the Council Get Involved?

-These situations raise public health or safeguarding concerns.
+These situations can raise public health, safeguarding, or housing concerns.

 The Role of Environmental Health